evolvingstuff/vdw2/content/posts/hip-fracture-risk-was-reduced-by-4-times-when-vitamin-d-was-added-to-serms.md

 │   │   │   │   raw_content: #00F
 │   │   │   children:
 │   │   │   ├── TextNode
-│   │   │   │   full_match: `4X reduction in hip fractures in those who happened to be prescribed %%%to take some  amount of Vitamin D in addition to SERMS`
+│   │   │   │   full_match: `4X reduction in hip fractures in those who happened to be prescribed `
-│   │   │   │   inner_content: `4X reduction in hip fractures in those who happened to be prescribed %%%to take some  amount of Vitamin D in addition to SERMS`├── TextNode
+│   │   │   │   inner_content: `4X reduction in hip fractures in those who happened to be prescribed `
+│   │   │   ├── NewlineNode
-│   full_match: `\n`
+│   │   │   │   full_match: `%%%`
+│   │   │   │   inner_content: ``
+│   │   │   ├── TextNode
+│   │   │   │   full_match: `to take some  amount of Vitamin D in addition to SERMS`
+│   │   │   │   inner_content: `to take some  amount of Vitamin D in addition to SERMS`├── TextNode │   full_match: `\n`
 │   inner_content: `\n`├── ImgNode
 │   full_match: `{img type=&quot;attId&quot; attId=&quot;20688&quot; width=&quot;600&quot;}`